johnbcashman/didactic-umbrella/README.md

 # didactic-umbrella
-It was their idea and I like it: didactic-umbrella, yeah.
+It was github's suggestion and I like it: didactic-umbrella, yeah.
+This could be the beginning of the Africa project.